nikumar1206/daily_projects/w7d3/README.md

   - You may be inclined to try to memorize the whole pattern but we do not recommend that.
 You can use some mnemonic devices to help you remember what methods you need for the User model for example (FGRIPE/FIG VAPER).
 You should still understand why you need each method, but memorizing the names might be helpful.
   - The test is more than just the auth pattern!
 Make sure you are comfortable with views and controllers and models and how they all work together at a high level.
   - Make sure to understand how Capybara finds elements on the page.
 In `rails_2_practice_solution/app/views/sessions/new.html.erb`, if we make the label `username` (lower case) or if we remove the `for` from the label, Capybara won't be able to find the input.
-  - There will be an optional assessment walkthrough on Monday in two parts, first during study hall and then over lunch.
+  - There will be an optional assessment walkthrough on Friday